What Is PCP (Phencyclidine)?

 Addiction is a chronic and progressive, relapsing brain disorder, characterised by compulsive drug seeking and taking, and continuation despite negative consequences to mental or physical health, personal relationships, education or occupation.
 9

-Treatment and symptoms of PCP withdrawal should ideally be provided by a registered treatment provider experienced in treating psychedelic and hallucinogenic drug addiction as well as common co-occurring illnesses.
+Treatment of PCP withdrawal symptoms should ideally be provided by a registered treatment provider experienced in treating psychedelic and hallucinogenic drug addiction as well as common co-occurring illnesses.

 For more information on our inpatient detox and rehabilitation programmes, call our experts today for a free and confidential assessment of your individual circumstances and treatment needs.